wyattphillips-philips/fsm-edit/README.md

 The "File" menu provides options to create a new graph, open an existing one and save the current graph.
 Data is serialized using Java's built-in object serialization and uses the `.fsm` extension by default.
 You can also pass a `.fsm` file on the command line or drag a `.fsm` file into the editor window to open it directly.

+## View Menu

+The "View" menu contains a **Reset** option to restore the default zoom level and pan position.

 ## Node Properties

 The node properties panel includes a **Lock Position** checkbox.
 When checked,